 Find a Support Group

 A local mental health treatment provider may have resources for you to find a support group.
-You will be able to speak with people who have the same experiences as you.
+You will be able to speak with people who have the same love addiction as you.
 Just remember that the point of these groups is accountability and taking responsibility for your issues.
 Support is not synonymous with validation.

 Lean on Friends and Family